Community

 St James High Wych Flower Festival

 The children created a display to celebrate the work of Katherine Johnson and her colleagues Dorothy Vaugn and Mary Jackson.
-Katherine, (born August 26th 1918), was an American mathmetician whose calculations of mathmatics as a NASA employee were critical to the success of the first and subsequent U.S. unmanned spaceflights.
+Katherine, (born August 26th 1918), was an American mathematician whose calculations of mathematics as a NASA employee were critical to the success of the first and subsequent U.S. unmanned spaceflights.

 Sawbridgeworth Schools & Town Council Art Project